bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 Ideally, since Octopress generates static HTML, I'd like to have a [Liquid][] tag to embed in the appropriate place inside one of my templates.
-Something like this would be ideal:
+Something like this would be perfect:

 {% codeblock What I would like %}
 {% raw %}